Simply The Right Thing To Do

 Substance use and mental health issues are very much present in the workplace, and employees are looking for support.

-Impacts on the workforce
+Impacts on the Workforce

 The National Safety Council reports that workers with SUD miss more work, are more likely to leave an employer, and have higher healthcare costs.
 Results are similar when an employee struggles with mental health: lower productivity and morale and higher absenteeism, healthcare costs, and turnover.

 And it’s not just the individual with SUD or mental illness who feels the impact of the disease.
-Family members also are affected, and this, too, can result in lower productivity and presenteeism and higher stress and healthcare costs.
+Family members also are affected, and this, too, can result in lower productivity and absenteeism and higher stress and healthcare costs.

 Supporting employees with stress, mental illness, and substance use is simply the right thing to do.
 The good news: Recovery works.